shadi-fsai/a1facts/README.md

 ## Key Features

 -   **Ontology-Driven**: Define your knowledge domain with simple YAML files. a1facts uses this ontology to automatically create the tools and structures needed to interact with your data.
--   **Structured Data Ingestion and cross validation**: Convert unstructured text into structured entities and relationships within your knowledge graph, ensuring data quality and consistency.
+-   **Verifiable Ingestion**: Convert unstructured knowledge into structured entities and relationships within your knowledge graph, ensuring data quality and consistency.
 -   **Natural Language Queries**: Ask questions in plain English. a1facts translates your queries into precise graph traversals to retrieve the information you need.
 -   **Reliable AI Agents**: Build AI agents that can provide accurate and trustworthy answers by grounding them in the factual data of the knowledge graph.
 -   **Neo4j Backend**: Supports Neo4j for efficient storage and complex querying of your knowledge base.